-"Black Moon" is an expansive (approx. 42 min.) symphonic composition for viola, violin, cello and mid-size orchestra.
-It consists of 7 movements and I conceived an original story for the underlying narrative.
-It gave me guidance for conceptualizing the dramatic structure, but, although I love the story-telling capability of music, the story is by no means a requisite for "understanding" this piece, though there is a certain logic to the order of the parts.
-The 4th movement, in scherzo style, lends itself best for stand-alone listening or performing.
-The 6th and 7th movement are not available in audio yet.
+"Black Moon" is an expansive (approx. 28 min.) symphonic composition for viola, violin, cello and mid-size orchestra.
+It consists currently of 4 movements based on an original narrative.
+It served as guidance for the dramatic structure, yet the story is by no means a requisite for "understanding" this piece.
+The 3rd movement, in scherzo style, lends itself best for stand-alone listening or performing.

 These are digital renderings, using Vienna Symphonic Library for orchestral sound samples.

 Location: Cove of a Norwegian fjord, the medieval Inn "The Black Moon" part of a remote, tiny hamlet.
 Dramatis Personae: Innkeeper, guests, the sage, town-council men, Prince Vannetsgud, the counterpart of Nökken (or Nykkjen) both legendary water spirits, one good, one evil.